refleks1a/FastAPI-ReactJS_Template/README.md

 Simple ToDo application with users and ToDos linked to users.

-Backend use FastAPI and running on Uvicorn server.
-Data Base is SQLite.
+Backend is built on FastAPI framework and running on Uvicorn ASGI web server.
+Data Base is SQLite located in the backend folder.
 The first time launched, the application creates tables and fills them with data (Test user and test user's Todos).

 There is a fake smtp server (MailHog) to intercept and view sent mails.

-FrontEnd made using ReactJS fonctional components with hooks.
-Styles and comoponents are BootStrap ReactJS components.
+FrontEnd is built with ReactJS fonctional components and react hooks.
+Styles and components are BootStrap ReactJS components.

 Servers are running inside docker containers.
 Docker-compose is used to manage them.

 Docker volumes are binded with developer workstations for direct code modifications.
-Hot reload are supported for todo-api and todo-frontend.
+Hot reload are supported for todo-api (FastAPI) and todo-frontend (ReactJS) containers.

 Stack:
 - FastAPI